yuhanhsu/PAIRUP-MS/README.md

 # Troubleshooting

-Please contact Yu-Han Hsu (yuhanhsu@fas.harvard.edu) with a brief description of your problem.
+Please contact Yu-Han Hsu (yuhanhsu@broadinstitute.org) with a brief description of your problem.